opentensor/developer-docs/docs/bittensor-rel-notes.md

 This version adds the new dashboard feature to the Bittensor CLI.

-Run `btcli view dashboard` to
+Upgrade and run `btcli view dashboard` to check it out.

-Released

 ## Bittensor SDK 9.0, including `btcli` version 9.0.0: Released February 13, 2025